 Prague, the capital of the Czech Republic, is one of the few European cities that were spared from destructive bombing raids during World War II.
-Thus, the city still retains much of its old world charm and you will see beautifully restored art nouveau buildings at every corner.
-Combined with the city's medieval gems, such as the Charles Bridge and Prague Castle, I could see why the Czech capital was chosen as a film location for so many international blockbusters.
+Thus, you will see many now beautifully restored art nouveau buildings.
+Combined with the city's medieval gems, such as the Charles Bridge and Prague Castle, I could easily see why the Czech capital was chosen as a film location for so many international blockbusters.

 Armed with a film location map from the Prague tourist office, I recently discovered the highlights of this charming city through its famous film locations.
 So here are the best tips I brought back for you…